josh-rdc/Flipkart-Analysis-and-Recommendation-System/README.md

 | `brand`                   | The brand of the product.                      |
 | `product_specifications`  | Technical details and specifications.          |

-The following features are dropped for this project:
-1. The `crawl_timestamp` as this is the information during the scraping of the dataset and not the actual time it was sold at the website.
-2. The `uniq_id` and `product_url` which are website specific information, tagging create by the app and do not necessarily add information to the product.

 | Count of data with ratings | Distribution of ratings |
 | -------------------------- | ----------------------- |
 | ![Asset/RatingCount.png](Asset/RatingCount.png) | ![Asset/RatingDistribution.png](Asset/RatingDistribution.png) |

-Commonly, for such dataset, a rating model prediction is often developed such that we try to find which optimal features such as what kind of description must be used for product under a certain category and retail price range in order to obtain a high rating.
+Commonly, for such dataset, a **rating model prediction** is often developed to find which optimal features such as *'what kind of description must be used for product under a certain category and retail price range in order to obtain a high rating'*.
 But as evident in the count of products which have obtained a rating, the amount of data may not be enough to build an optimal model.
 The distribution of the rating is also highly skewed and imbalanced that pushing for such model would definitely result in a bad model.

 ---

-### Data Preprocessing
+### Data Cleaning
 1. **Expansion of Category Tree**

     The first process done was to expand the category tree into multiple columns, with main category and limiting up to two (2) sub-categories.

+2. **Dropping of Unusable Features**

+    The following features are dropped for this project:
+    - The `crawl_timestamp` as this is the information during the scraping of the dataset and not the actual time it was sold at the website.
+    - The `uniq_id` and `product_url` which are website specific information, tagging create by the app and do not necessarily add information to the product.

-2. **Imputation of Null Values**
+3. **Imputation of Null Values**

     Checking of the data, presented in the table below, showed that major features such as `retail_price`, `discounted_price`, `description`, and `brand` have some missing values for some of its instances.
 As this may affect the result when analaysis are performed, steps were taken to fill up these values.